tomofuminijo/aws-privatelink-demo/README.md

 ## How to demo

 - Step1: Create a stack using Demo1-PrivateLink-vpc-service.yaml in Tokyo region
-- Step2: To create private link for my custom service, do following cli command.
+- Step2: To create VPCEndpoint(PrivateLink) tor your custom VPC Endpoint service, do following cli command.
 And then copy the DnsName that is outputed 'create-vpc-endpoint' api.
   ```
   STACK_NAME=write_your_stack_name_here
   VPC1=$(aws cloudformation describe-stacks --stack-name $STACK_NAME --query 'Stacks[*].Outputs[?OutputKey==`VPC1`].OutputValue' --output text)